-The placement and positioning of the vehicle shall be in accordance with the Manual on Uniform Traffic Control Devices and the manufacturer's recommendation.
+The placement and positioning of the vehicle shall be in accordance with the MUTCD and the manufacturer's recommendation.
 TMAs used on the Turnpike mainline shall have a minimum weight of 24,000 lbs. and shall provide a 200-foot shadow distance from vehicles or the work zone.
 For lane and shoulder closures longer than 3,000 feet containing multiple work zones a TMA shall be used at each work zone.